WhatsApp Submits Report To IT Ministry On Tuesday's Service Outage

 According to Downdetector, which tracks outage reports, the messaging app was not working for many users across multiple regions on Tuesday afternoon.
 At one point during the outage on Tuesday, over 29,000 reports were flagged by users on Downdetector.

-Downdetector's heatmap had showed that WhatsApp users in major cities, including Delhi, Mumbai, Bengaluru, Chennai and Kolkata, were impacted by the snag.
-PTI MBI RAM
+Downdetector's heatmap showed that WhatsApp users in major cities, including Delhi, Mumbai, Bengaluru, Chennai, and Kolkata, were impacted by the snag.